trokster/xcayp/README.md

 Status
 ------

 Functional but very very alpha.
+We mean it.

 Dependencies:
 -------------
-Xcayp is built upon the following libraries for critical functionalities:
+Xcayp is built upon the following libraries:
 - Mochikit: a simple feature complete js framework    					 --> http://mochikit.com
 - Raphael: a cross browser SVG library										 --> http://raphaeljs.com
 - Pouchdb: the database that syncs											 --> http://pouchdb.com